PORCELAIN PLATES.NET A Website for Porcelain License Plate Collectors & Enthusiasts

 were more than 100,000 cars in the state by the end of Texas' pre-state era.

-Nevertheless, some of the largest Texas cities did exceed four digits in
+Nevertheless, some of the largest Texas counties did exceed four digits in

 automobile registrations prior to 1917.
 An announcement in the "San Antonio